Legal Services at Reasonable Rates

 - creditors surfacing after the estate is closed

 - claims from disgruntled beneficiaries

-- problems with the IRS; Pennsylvania Department of Revenue, Attorney General, or Office of Inspector General; or other government agency
+- problems with the IRS, Pennsylvania Department of Revenue, Attorney General, Office of Inspector General, or other government agency

 - fines, surcharges, interest charges, etc.

 - other loss of funds

 To avoid unpleasant (and costly) surprises, we make sure proper notices are given; property is secured; required advertising is made; deadlines are met; probate filings are made; will and trust terms are carried out; problem issues are addressed and resolved; and so on.
 We want to make sure you’re not on the hook after the assets are distributed and the estate is closed.

 We strive to provide high quality service.
 We’ll start right away to open the estate and get you the “short certificates” you’ll need to close accounts and liquidate property.
 We work with you to meet important priorities, including: